adityasharmacs/csharp-docs-samples/storage/api-veneer/README.md

     [Click here](https://console.cloud.google.com/flows/enableapi?apiid=storage_api&showconfirmation=true)
     to visit Cloud Platform Console and enable the Google Cloud Speech API.

-6. Open [storage.sln](storage.sln) with Microsoft Visual Studio version 2012 or later.
+6. Open [Storage.sln](Storage.sln) with Microsoft Visual Studio version 2012 or later.

 7. Edit `QuickStart\Program.cs`, and replace YOUR-PROJECT-ID with id of the project you created in step 1.